jakeolase/rappp.ai/README.md

 ### @jakeolase
 - Project Lead of RAPPP.ai
-- Development of the ML Model of Content-Based Recommendation System
+- Development of the ML Model, Content-Based Recommendation System
 - Front-End and UI/UX Design
+- Accuracy Testing of the ML/NLP Model

 ### @godwincaraan
 - Data Gathering and Text Processing
-- Development of the NLP Model of KeyBERT Feature Extraction
+- Development of the NLP Model, KeyBERT Feature Extraction
 - Back-end Developer

 ### @jongrantusa
 - Data Gathering
 - Back-end Developer
-- Code Migration and Refractoring of RAPPP.ai Jupyter Notebook to Python Website using Flask
+- Code Migration and Refractoring of Jupyter Notebook to Python Website using Flask

 ## License